-Anyone Can Die: Maybe the main characters are safe, but anyone else is fair game - young, old, male, female, friend, enemy.
+Anyone Can Die: Aidan, Sally, Josh and Nora are safe, but anyone else is fair game - young or old, friend or enemy.

 Arbitrary Skepticism: Zoe can see ghosts and transfers them into babies as a method of reincarnation; and yet she doesn't initially believe in vampires or werewolves.

 Season 3 has Josh and Nora visit a witch in order to help Sally.
 As in an actual magic-using witch.
 Josh in particular is skeptical but this is perhaps justified since they've already been to a lot of fake mediums and outright magic (versus something personal and innate) is not something any one of them have ever encountered or even thought about.

 Ascended Extra: Nora becomes a member of the main cast in season 3, though she's definitely been an important character since the beginning.

 More properly goes to the character of Nina in the UK original, whom the character of Nora was based on.
 Still applies, though.